 Exactly the same logic applies to life.
 Where you look is where you end up.
 If you’re focusing on the things you don’t want (drink, shame, regret, deprivation, etc) that’s what you’re going to get.
 You steer yourself towards the things you do want, by paying them attention, focusing on them and giving them your energy.

-Sarah demonstrated this beautifully in the Support Forum yesterday when she said that, having booked her festival tickets, she panicked because she wouldn’t be able to drink cider in the sun.
+Sarah demonstrated this beautifully in the Forum yesterday when she said that, having booked her festival tickets, she panicked because she wouldn’t be able to drink cider in the sun.
 However, she then flipped that round so that she was focusing on all the things she would get instead: she would remember the bands she’d seen; she’d enjoy some good workshops; she’d meet new people AND she wouldn’t feel like crap in the morning.

 She’s looking at the track between the rocks instead of the rocks themselves.